 Also, keep track of how often employees request time-off and what their reasoning is.
 If there is reason to believe that an employee may not be telling the truth or has asked for too many days off, speak with them about it before making your final decision.

 Time-off requests can be tricky for any business with hourly workers, but the key is to be transparent in your process.
 Otherwise, it’s possible that an employee could call in sick on that day, or worse, not even show up.
-These situations are best avoided by communicating your specific time-off request policy early and often to decrease the chance that you’ll be understaffed when you need your employees the most.
+These situations are best avoided by communicating your specific time-off request policy early and often to decrease the chance that you’ll be running an understaffed restaurant or business when you need your employees the most.

 What time-off strategies work best for you?
 Share your method in the comment section.